Victoria Chorale

 Providing an enjoyable and safe experience and environment for all choristers

 We pride ourselves on being a friendly choir in which singers treat each other in a supportive, cordial, cooperative and respectful manner.
-We strongly encourage wearing name tags.
+Please wear your name tag at rehearsals.

 Positioning in rehearsals and concerts will take account both of voice placement and the importance of seeing the conductor.
 Seating at rehearsal is normally in subdivided voice parts (S1, S2, T1, T2, B1, B2, A1, A2).
 Singers are expected to be flexible with respect to singing first or second in their voice part, to ensure there are balanced numbers.
-We expect all choristers to comply with instructions of your Section Leader and the Concert Manager at the concert.
+We expect all choristers to comply with the rehearsal and concert seating plans, the instructions of your Section Leader and the Concert Manager’s directions at the concert.

-We also need to provide a safe environment and adherence to our Covid Safety policy is important.
+We also need to provide a safe environment and adherence to our illness and Covid Safety policy is important.

 Contributing to the Choir